IPGC Local Rules

 Yardage Markers: Some courses use bushes or other structures as yardage markers.
 Such markers, if not easily moved, are Immovable Obstructions.
 (Note: Markers that are easily moved are Movable Obstructions which may be moved).

 Note: Procedure for taking relief under Abnormal Course Conditions, Immovable Obstructions, Sprinkler Heads: In the General Area the ball may be marked, lifted, cleaned and dropped within one club-length of the nearest point of relief, not nearer the hole.
 On the Putting Green the ball is placed at the nearest point of relief.
 When taking relief for Preferred Lies the ball is placed within one club length of the nearest point of relief.
+(Note: Relief for Preferred Lies is within one scorecard, NOT one club length).

 Markers Responsibilities: A marker is the person responsible for entering a player’s score on the player’s scorecard and for certifying that scorecard.
 The marker has no other function and does not have any further rights or responsibilities above any and all other players in the Competition.